nowzoo/ngx-strap/README.md

 export class MyModule { }
 ```

 The directives use Bootstrap's default tooltip options out of the box.
-Optionally, you can replace these options in your module by providing `NgxStrapTooltipOptions`...
+Optionally, you can replace these options in the scope of your module by providing `NgxStrapTooltipOptions`...

 ```ts
 import { TooltipModule, NgxStrapTooltipOptions } from '@nowzoo/ngx-strap';